vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Don't let yesterday take up too much of today." - Will Rogers "Invest in yourself; it's the best investment you'll ever make." - Unknown "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas Edison "Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful." - Albert Schweitzer
-"Strength doesn’t come from what you can do.
+I've just found 10,000 ways that won't work." - Thomas Edison "Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t." - Rikki Rogers
 "Resilience is not about overcoming, it's about becoming." - heri Salata "If you're going through hell, keep going." - Winston Churchill